THE 1939-1940 SEASON

 Dennis' song: Dennis sings "With The Wind and Rain in Your Hair".
 It was written by Clara Edwards and Jack Lawrence.
 Originally copyrighted in 1930, a revised version was copyrighted on January 22, 1940, a few weeks after this episode aired.
 It was a hit at the time for Horace Hiedt and also Kay Kyser and his Kollege of Musical Knowledge, featuring vocals by Ginny Sims.

-Note: A revival of the play "Golden Boy" is opening in New York City in the fall of 2012.
+Note 14-a: A revival of the play "Golden Boy" opened in New York City in the fall of 2012.

 15. 01/14/40 INTERMEZZO

 Orchestra opening: The orchestra opens the program with "Ma, He's Making Eyes at Me".
 Originally written for a 1921 Vaudeville show starring Eddie Cantor, The Midnight Rounders of 1921.
 Written by Con Conrad and Sidney Clare, the “fox trot“ version of the song was copyrighted on January 19, 1940.
 It‘s from the 1940 film of the same name, and was a hit for Dick Robertson and His Orchestra

 Don's Introduction: "And now, ladies and gentlemen, this being the second week of Leap Year, we bring you a man who hasn't leaped in years, Jack Benny~!"

 The Show: A play based on the popular movie of the day, Intermezzo.
 Jack gets to do a lot of violin playing (he was a much better player then he let on to be).
 (KH)